Amid Outcry, Postmaster General to Testify Before House

 “In a time of a pandemic, the Postal Service is Election Central,” Pelosi wrote Sunday in a letter to colleagues, who had been expected to be out of session until September.
 “Lives, livelihoods and the life of our American Democracy are under threat from the president."

-At an event in his home state of Kentucky on Monday, McConnell distanced himself from Trump's complaints about mail operations.
+At an event in his home-state Monday, McConnell distanced himself from Trump's complaints about mail operations.
 But the Republican leader also declined to recall senators to Washington, vowing the Postal Service “is going to be just fine.”

 "We’re going to make sure that the ability to function going into the election is not adversely affected,” McConnell said in Horse Cave, Ky.
 “And I don’t share the president’s concerns.”

-On Monday, two Democratic lawmakers called on the FBI to investigate whether DeJoy or members of the independent Postal Board of Governors may have committed a crime in slowing the mail.

-Reps.
-Ted Lieu of California and Hakeem Jeffries of New York cited reports that mail-sorting machines were being dismantled and policy changes have delayed mail delivery.
-"It is not unreasonable to conclude that Postmaster General DeJoy and the Board of Governors may be executing Donald Trump’s desire to affect mail-in balloting," they wrote in the letter to FBI Director Christopher Wray.
+Two Democratic lawmakers called on the FBI to investigate actions by DeJoy and the board of governors to slow the mail.
+"It is not unreasonable to conclude that Postmaster General DeJoy and the Board of Governors may be executing Donald Trump’s desire to affect mail-in balloting," Reps.
+Ted Lieu of California and Hakeem Jeffries of New York wrote in a letter to FBI Director Christopher Wray.

-Senate Democratic Leader Chuck Schumer and other Democrats, meanwhile, urged the Postal Board of Governors to immediately use their authority under a 1970 law to reverse operational changes put in place last month by DeJoy.
-If he declines to cooperate, "you have the authority, under the Postal Reorganization Act, to remove the postmaster general,'' the senators said in a letter to the board.
+Senate Democratic leader Chuck Schumer and other Democrats, meanwhile, urged the postal board to use authority under a 1970 law to reverse operational changes put in place last month by DeJoy.
+If he declines to cooperate, "you have the authority, under the Postal Reorganization Act, to remove the postmaster general,'' the senators said in a letter to board members.

+Outside a post office in Baltimore, Rep. Kweisi Mfume, D-Md., called on DeJoy to resign.

+"Don’t tell me or others that you’re just trying to make the post office make money.
+The U.S. post office is not a business.
+It is a service.
+And it is a service to Americans that we must always protect,'' Mfume said Monday.

 Congress is at a standoff over postal operations.
 House Democrats approved $25 billion in a COVID-19 relief package but Trump and Senate Republicans have balked at additional funds for election security.
 McConnell held a conference call Monday with Treasury Secretary Steven Mnuchin and GOP senators on the broader virus aid package.